MinistryXR/mxr-organization-time-tracker/README.md

 * Code.gs
 * Settings.html

 Save the Apps Script project, and refresh the Google Sheet.
-After a few seconds, a new menu item will appear called "MXR Organization Meeting Time Tracker".
+After a few seconds, a new menu item called "MXR Organization Meeting Time Tracker" will appear.

 ## Usage
 From the Google Sheet, go to MXR Organization Meeting Time Tracker > Settings.